All in Weitz 225C

 I am also available for online appointments, video or otherwise.

-Most of my professional work involves software development, most of which is
+Much of my professional work involves software development, most of which is

 done in the context of Ultralingua, Inc.